growth mindset

 Feeling Stuck?
 Help Your Team Pivot to a Growth Mindset

-In this post, we explore how to help volunteers and the co-workers who lead them to ditch the fixed mindsets that are holding them back and adopt a growth mentality that helps them question knee-jerk reaction to change and reconsider what might be possible.
+In this post, we explore how to help volunteers, and the co-workers who lead them, ditch the fixed mindsets that hold them back.
+You will learn how to adopt a growth mentality that helps question knee-jerk resistance to change and reconsider that bright, positive world of possibility.

 The Origins of the Growth Mindset